 This one feels like it’s just a self-perpetuating thing at this point.
-Someone hears one thing and they run with it.
-Most of the negative reputation about the company seems to stem from people that have only heard rumors or seen the name in passing.
+Someone hears one thing, and they run with it.
+Most of the negative reviews about the company seem to stem from people who have only heard rumors or seen the name in passing.
 Because I honestly never ran into any of the shadiness I hear on YouTube or in blog posts.
-The very fact that I felt like making this blog should be proof enough that Vector isn’t a scam and actually an organization I believe in.
+The very fact that I felt like making this blog should be proof enough that Vector isn’t a scam and actually a good company that I believe in.

 However, Vector Marketing does have a sterling reputation amongst its employees.
-Just check out their Comparably.com ratings.
+Just check out Vector job reviews on Comparably.com.
 The site aims to reveal company cultures and compensation using testimony from real employees.
-Vector Marketing ranks in the top 5% for multiple fields of review including Culture Score, Work-Life Balance, Happiness, and Diversity.
+Vector Marketing ranks in the top 5% for multiple fields of review, including Culture Score, Work-Life Balance, Happiness, and Diversity.
 And has over 7,000+ reviews from current and former employees, with 98% coming in as positive.

-One review reads, “I have grown so much and working here has changed my life.
+One review reads, “I have grown so much, and working here has changed my life.
 It has changed my perception of money, hard work, and growth.
 Working here has given me tools I will use for a lifetime.”
 And that’s a common thread throughout most of the reviews, in fact, it’s how I feel now.
 The skills and confidence I gained from working at Vector have been something I carried with me forever.
-It’s a shame that the public perception of the company doesn’t match the experiences shared by the employees.
+It’s a shame that the company’s public perception doesn’t match the experiences shared by the employees.
 It can potentially keep people from finding a work environment they can succeed in.
-So, I encourage people to read the reviews themselves.
+So, I encourage people to read the CUTCO/Vector reviews themselves.